 A traditional German spice cookie rolled in powdered sugar.
+These are redolent of many spices and include a little kick from lemon zest and some pepper!

 Ingredients